ACloudGuru/serverless-plugin-aws-alerts/README.md

 #forked
 - inprogress work for success rate alarm
-  - todo: auto create composite  alarm of all successrate alarms
+- inprogress auto create composite  alarm of all alarms or only for the defined ones in alarmsToInclude attribute

 # Serverless AWS Alerts Plugin
   [![NPM version][npm-image]][npm-url]